 [video src= http://www.youtube.com/watch?v=EkvazIZx-F0 align:right height:220] Rain Room is an interactive installation piece created by rAndom International, a multimedia artistic team based in London.
 This artwork seeks to emulate the experience of rain in an indoor setting; within a large room, drops of water fall from the ceiling, creating a constant, thunderous downpour.
 When a person is introduced to this space, they are monitored by 3D depth cameras that inform Rain Room’s software system of the person’s exact location, causing the rain directly above the individual to cease.
 As a result of this technology, a person remains dry as they move throughout the space.

 Artist Norman White was fascinated by how computer almost run themselves.
-So he wanted to created a piece that involved integrated circuits that seemed to… Read More »“First Tighten Up on the Drums” Norman White
+So he wanted to created a piece that involved integrated circuits that seemed to act like they had lives of their own.
+"Using several hundred early-vintage digital integrated circuits donated by the Sprague Electric Company, Norman set about creating a machine which would autonomously […]

 [video src=http://vimeo.com/31013833 width:400 align:right] According to its creators, the art/design collective rAndom International, “Fly studies the movement of objects and insects within a confined space.
 An abstract representation of a fly is held captive inside a glass box, centrally ensnared by eight cables.
 The behaviour of this ‘fly’ is controlled by a unique and autonomous algorithm, accurately simultating the observed behaviour of real flies.The ‘fly’ has the freedom to move anywhere within its box, but lacks spatial reference.”